Coups Are Old Hat to U.S. Saigon Families

 crisis.
 We just stayed home

-like always.''
+like always."

-The rwmber of coups here
+The number of coups here

 has become a standard unit